 We recommend that Cop-R-Bote should be spray applied in preference to roller or brush application.
-The reason for this is that, after the coating has cured, it must be sanded to expose the copper metal to obtain optimum antifouling effect.
+The reason for this is that, after the coating has cured, it must be sanded to expose the copper metal to obtain optimum foul release effect.
 A very smooth coating will require less sanding to achieve this, and the smoothest coating will be obtained by spray application.
 There is, however, nothing wrong with roller or brush application, they will simply require more sanding to obtain the desired finish.

 Cop-R-Bote cannot be sprayed through a conventional (suction) gun.

 It is best sprayed through a gravity feed unit, or similar, where the paint is fed by gravity into the gun from a pot fitted above the gun.
 This will require frequent refilling as only small volumes can be handled at a time.
 The benefit of such a gun is that no copper can settle out and be lost.
 A tip size of 2.0 mm is satisfactory, at a pressure around 400 kPa (50 psi).